andreztz/xbotlib/README.md

 - `@bots`: status check on who is a bot in the group chat

+These commands will be detected in any part of the message sent to the bot.
+So you can write `echobot, can we see your @uptime`, or `I'd love to know which @bots are here.`

 ### Avatars

 By default, `xbotlib` will look for an `avatar.png` (so far tested with `.png`